alexandertrefz/essence/packages/website/diagnostics.md

 a Method name is treated as a use — because a Warning that fires on a name the Module does need is worse than one that stays silent.

+### `dependency-has-errors`

+A Module this one names reported errors of its own.
+What a Module exports is read off a Module that compiled, so until that one does, a name an entry here asks for may resolve to an Error or not resolve at all — and the mistake is in a file that is very likely not open.

+Reported by the Language Server, on the specifier of the first entry naming the
+Module: six names imported from one file are one thing to go and fix.
+A terminal report has every file's Diagnostics side by side already and does not repeat itself this way.

 ## The Compiler as a program

 These are not about a Program at all — they are about the run.
 They carry no